Fast uniform generation of random graphs with given degree sequences: Regular degree sequences

 The last phase runs as a Markov chain, occasionally increasing or not changing, but usually decreasing, the number of double edges.
+(The steps that do not increase the number of double edges are only chosen with very small probabilities.)
 Once it reaches a pairing with no double edges, it outputs this pairing.
 In {\tt REG} the parameters $\{\rho_I(i), \rho_{II}(i)\}$ are chosen so that \begin{itemize} \item[(i)] the expected number of times a switching $S\sim(P',\OV_2(S))$ appears in the algorithm after f-rejection depends only on the class of $S$ and the number of double edges in $P'$. \item[(ii)] the expected number of times a pairing $P$ is reached in {\tt REG} depends only on the number of double edges in $P$. \end{itemize} The critical property of b-rejection that is used in the derivation of the parameters $\{\rho_I(i), \rho_{II}(i)\}$ is property (iii) described below.
 For a pairing $P$ and a class $\alpha\in\{A,B\}$, let $S_\alpha(P)$ be the set of class $\alpha$ switchings that result in $P$.
 In {\tt REG}, b-rejection satisfies the following \begin{itemize} \item[(iii)] for all $P$ with $j$ double edges and all $\alpha\in\{A,B\}$ \end{itemize} for some constants $\LB_{\alpha}(j)$ that were specified in~\cite{gao17}.
 We note here that as long as property (iii) is satisfied for the same set of constants $\LB_{\alpha}(j)$, we can replace b-rejection in {\tt REG} with any other rejection scheme and the modified algorithm that we obtain would still satisfy (i) and (ii).

 Our new algorithm \reg\ uses same set of switchings as in~\cite{gao17}.
 The only nontrivial modifications are related to b-rejection, namely we obtain \reg\ by replacing b-rejection in {\tt REG} for class $\alpha$ switching with a corresponding version of incremental relaxation.
 Let $b_{\alpha}(P)$ be the number of class $\alpha$ switchings that produce $P$.
 The parameters $\LB_{\alpha}(j)$ are defined in~\cite{gao17} as certain uniform lower bounds for $b_{\alpha}(P)$, for pairings $P$ containing exactly $j$ double edges.
 Instead of computing $b_{\alpha}(P)$ as in~\cite{gao17}, we will now compute the quantity which depends on the switching $S$ that converts some pairing $P'$ to $P$.
 (Sets $\OV_0(S)$ and $\OV_1(S)$ are defined in the end of this section for each of the two classes of switchings.)
 In {\tt REG}, a graph is not b-rejected with probability $\LB_\alpha(j) / b_\alpha(P)$, while in \reg\ we set the probability of performing incremental relaxation without rejection to be $\LB_\alpha(j) / b_\alpha(P, \OV(S))$.
 It is straightforward to check that the constants $\LB_{\alpha}(j)$ are still lower bounds for $b_{\alpha}(P,\OV(S))$.
 In this context, the ideas in the proof of Lemma~\ref{lemma:unroot} can be used to show that